Morocco Tour

 Day 3

-After breakfast, we’ll begin to explore Rabat, Morocco’s political and administrative capital.
+Shortly after breakfast, we’ll begin to explore Rabat, Morocco’s political and administrative capital.
 The city offers a clean central beach, an evocative Kasbah, and an attractive walled medina that remains less touristy than other major Moroccan cities.

 Our tour starts at the Mohammed V and Hassan II Mausoleum, Rabat’s most famous landmark.
 Then, we’ll visit the Hassan Tower, one of the oldest mosques in Morocco.
 Next, explore the Kasbah of the Oudaïas, a historic citadel that occupies the site of the original Rabat fortress-monastery, the source of the city’s name.

-After this fascinating exploration, continue your 3 week Moroccan journey as you drive to Tangier, located on the Atlantic and Mediterranean coasts.
+Lastly after this fascinating exploration, continue your 3 week Moroccan journey as you drive to Tangier, located on the Atlantic and Mediterranean coasts.
 Enjoy an overnight stay in Tangier, soaking in the charm of this coastal city.

 .